 Heat oil in a cooking pan and once the oil ripples, add mustard seeds to it.
 Let it pop, add channa dal, urad dal and halved red chillies.
 Now add asafoetida and curry leaves and mix well, approximately 30 seconds.

-Mix in finely chopped onion and saute on a medium flame till they turn light golden brown, about 2 minutes.
+Mix in finely chopped onion (use a vegetable chopper) and saute on a medium flame till they turn light golden brown, about 2 minutes.
 Add turmeric and mix well.

 Add the cooked banana flower to the pan.
 Stir fry for 2 minutes at medium flame till they are mixed well with the spices.